ajtvz/ajtvz/README.md

-Hi I my name is Aaron, but you all can call me AJ, I am a very passionate Self taught, Self motivated, Very friendly, Team motivated Software Engineer!
+Hi My name is Aaron, but you all can call me AJ, I am a very passionate Self taught, Self motivated, Very friendly, Team motivated Software Engineer!
 I am currently 6 years deep in the US Army.
 On the hunt to look for open oppertunites to grow as a person, software engineer, and as a team member on any team!

 I am new to coding, I know HTML, CSS, and starting my Javascript journey.
 I am learning as much as I can every opertunity I get.
 I have been following along with #100Devs (Greatest family out there) since january 2022.
 I have alot to learn and am always open to help contributions and networking any time!